ghc-proposals/ghc-proposals/proposals/type-applications-in-patterns.rst

 Consider a general data type and constructor::

-  data T a where MkT :: forall b, Ctx => ty1 -> T ty2
+  data T a where MkT :: forall b.
+Ctx => ty1 -> T ty2

 (using single variables and types as representatives for, in general, multiple variables and types) and the function definition::